portworx/px-docs/maintain/maintenance-mode.md

 ---
 layout: page
-title: "Maintenance Mode"
+title: "Service Commands"
-keywords: maintenance, drive removal, drive replacement
+keywords: service, maintenance, drive removal, drive replacement, pool list, pool priority
 sidebar: home_sidebar
 redirect_from: "/maintenance.html"
 ---

 * TOC
 {:toc}

-Maintenance Mode is useful for cases where a node needs to be physically decommissioned.
+Service level commands are related to maintenance of drives and drive pools.
-The most common cases would be for Disk/DIMM/NIC replacement.
+The most common cases would be for Disk addition/replacement

 Here are some of the commands that are needed for maintenance operations